k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: guard off-map m_at() in hitum() when attacking while swallowed
 - Prevent Yendorian army types and guards from spawning as aasimar
 - Add a dmonsfree detector for monsters freed without m_detach
+- Monster re-wield a better weapon gained outside of combat